Introduction to Fault Tolerance

 4. Checkpoint and Restart

-This is one of the commonly used recuperation methods for the single version software systems.
+This is one of the commonly used recuperation methods for single version software systems.
 The Checkpoint and Restart fault tolerance technique can be used for the events like run-time exceptions, that is, a malfunction takes place during the run-time and when the execution is complete there is no record of the error happening.
 For this case, the programmer can place checkpoints in the program and instruct the program to restart immediately right from the occurrence of the error.

 5. Process Pairs